Kredsya/Kredsya/README.md

 김도엽, DoYeop Kim

-I want to become a cryptographic researcher.
+I want to be a cryptographic researcher.

 ### Blog
 - [Notion](https://kredsya.notion.site)